fnuecke/eris/README.md

 Installation
 ============

 Think of Eris as a custom "distribution" of Lua.
 Compile and install Eris like you would Lua.
-You will get one shared library that will contain both Lua and Eris.
+You will get a shared and/or static library that will contain both Lua and Eris.
 The version string has been adjusted to reflect this: `Lua+Eris 5.2.2`.

 Usage
 =====